Read Original Version (CLB5+) You are reading the Simple Version (CLB3-4)

-- DST was first practiced in Thunder Bay, Ontario Canada in July, 1908.
+- DST was practiced for the first time in Thunder Bay, Ontario Canada in July, 1908.

-- Germany was the first to do it countrywide.
+- Germany was the first to do it countrywide in 1916.
 It lessened the use of artificial lighting to save fuel for the war effort in World War I.

-- Benjamin Franklin was an early advocate of the DST.
+- Benjamin Franklin was an early advocate of DST.